The Practice of Japa: How to Do Japa Meditation and Its Benefits

 There is also another type of Japa where you write the mantra as you speak it out loud or keep silent.
 This is called likhita Japa.
 It is a form of Japa meditation where instead of counting on Japa mala beads, you are writing down the mantra for enhanced concentration.

-Rules for practicing japa
+Rules for Practicing Japa

 Japa meditation requires you to follow some do’s and don’t so that you can not disrespect the mantra or a tradition unintentionally.
 It may also lead to adverse effects if not performed correctly.